skilesare/immortality/a_new_constitution/article-vii---commentary.md

-_Citizens shall not be deprived of their right to protect themseleves against individuals who would do violence to their persons and therefore the right of an individual to keep and bear Arms sutible for personal defense and of non-military grade shall not be infringed.
+_Citizens shall not be deprived of their right to protect themselves against individuals who would do violence to their persons and therefore the right of an individual to keep and bear Arms suitable for personal defense and of non-military grade shall not be infringed.
 Citizens shall have the right to call upon the militia for protection if threatened by any organized group of such size as personal protection is beyond reasonable means.
 Congress shall have power to enforce this article by appropriate legislation and to define military grade as time and technology requires._

-Maintains the reasonable right to bear arms and gives congress the right to ledgislate the definition of 'military grade'.
+Maintains the reasonable right to bear arms and gives congress the right to legislate the definition of 'military grade'.
 This is common sense gun control and preservation of the right to bear arms to protect oneself against 'individuals who would do violence'.
-If defence beyond individuals is necessary the mater should be elevated to a well regulated milita.
+If defence beyond individuals is necessary the matter should be elevated to a well regulated militia.